SaysockRFQ

 RFQ evidence

-Send the inputs that prove this route is ready for a production reply.
+Send the inputs that make this program ready for a production reply.

 • Product type, material preference, and construction complexity